kkritselis/pitch_battle/README.md

 }
 ```

-When both players lock, `result` contains the resolved outcome and `image` holds a category string for the iPixel display.
-Common values:
+When both players lock, `result` holds the outcome text and `image` selects the iPixel display:

 | `image` value | iPixel behavior |
 | ------------- | --------------- |